Daikin Opens First Brand Shop in Nigeria

 The Managing Director of Ace Business Solutions, Rajesh Hathiramani said: “With the opening of the Daikin brand shop in Abuja, we hope to provide a comfortable, easy, and interactive experience for our customers.

-“The store features Daikin products that are appropriate for the Nigerian market, as well as the technical expertise to provide the best solution to fulfil a client’s needs.
-We at ACE are excited to collaborate with Daikin to make the user experience a COOL one.”
+“The store features Daikin products that are appropriate for the Nigerian market, as well as the technical expertise to provide the best solution to fulfil a client’s needs.”

-Earlier in 2020, Daikin MEA has opened the sales and service office in Lagos, Nigeria; following the Africa expansion strategy; aiming to be closer to customers and respond to all the needs by providing the complete HVAC-R solutions and aftermarket support to all projects and applications.